What is the Total Mobility Scheme?

 The following list of disabilities is an aid to assist decision making on the level of mobility impairment which would qualify for eligibility:

-For more information on Total Mobility Taxi Vouchers, phone our office on 07 578 2631.
+For more information on Total Mobility Taxi Scheme, phone the Age Concern office on 07 578 2631.